-TouchPad/PC Camera 🗐 🔘
+TouchPad/PC Camera (Device)

 Click either of these buttons to toggle the TouchPad or camera module's power status.
-A crossed out icon will appear over the top left of the icon when it is off.
-Note that the power status of the camera module is also effected by the Power Mode selected (see Table B - 1, on page B - 2).
+The icon will appear dimmed when it is off.
+Note that the power status of the camera module is also effected by the Power Mode selected (see Table B - 1, on page B - 3).

-Caps Lock/Scroll Lock/ Number Lock
+Caps Lock/Scroll Lock/ Number Lock/Airplane Mode

-Click the button to toggle the appropriate lock mode.
+Click the button to toggle the appropriate lock mode and Airplane Mode.